 As alluded to earlier, investors may review proxy vote results to get a better understanding of how the company acts and why.
 Specifically, they may want to see whether decisions made align with stated goals, where they differ and why.

 Investors have choices of where to invest.
-Many choose to invest in companies they believe in, or funds that align with their values.
+Many choose to invest in funds that align with their fiduciary and stewardship values.
 These investors won't just take a fund's word for something, they want to double-check that the fund is following through on its commitments.

 By making voting information public, forms such as the N-PX allow investors to view and verify voting results.
 When investors understand voting results, they can make sure their investments line up with their values and adjust their portfolios if that becomes necessary.